Free Shipping Over $3,000!

 2. Wipe Down the Interiors

-• Start by finding a cleaner that is safe to use on your cabinets.
+• Find a safe cleaner to use on your cabinets.
+Most eco-friendly cleaning solutions should work.

 • Avoid harsh chemicals, abrasive cleaners, and products with bleach.
-Not only are these bad for cabinets, but they could also pose health risks.
+Not only can these strip your cabinet finish, but they could also pose health risks.

-• Spray down the inside of the cabinet and wipe with a cloth or sponge.
+• Spray down the inside of the cabinet and wipe down all surfaces thoroughly, including shelves, doors, and the back panel.

 Tip: You want to avoid letting your cabinets get too damp, so remember that a little goes a long way.